bobziuchkovski/writ/README.md

     Name      string `option:"n, name" default:"Everyone" description:"the person to greet"`
 }

-// This example uses writ.New() to build a *writ.Command from the Greeter's
-// struct fields.
-The resulting *writ.Command decodes and updates the
-// Greeter's fields in-place.
-The Command.ExitHelp() method is used to
-// display help content if --help is specified, or if invalid input
-// arguments are received.
 func main() {
     greeter := &Greeter{}
     cmd := writ.New("greeter", greeter)